TDiR: Transformer based Diffusion for Image Restoration Tasks: Methodology

 Diffusion Models consist of a forward diffusion process and a backward denoising stage.
 The forward operation progressively incorporates Gaussian noise into the input $ y_0 = y$ over $T$ iterations:

 where $\beta_t$ represents the noise scheduler at each timestep.
 By the final step $T$, $ y_T$ resembles Gaussian noise.
 We can directly find $y_t$ without going over all the iterations:

-In the backward denoising process, a denoising network learns to move from the Gaussian distribution to the empirical distribution of the dataset on which it is being trained.
+In the backward denoising process, a denoising network learns to move from the Gaussian distribution to the empirical distribution of the dataset it is trained on.

-Architectures based upon the attention mechanism, such as Transformers, have attained state-of-the-art results across various natural language processing tasks.
+\textbf{Transformer Based Denoiser:} Architectures based upon the attention mechanism, such as Transformers, have attained state-of-the-art results across various natural language processing tasks.
 Given that the transformer architecture eschews recurrence, it displays computational efficiency and scalability.
-Nevertheless, in relation to the UIR problem and computer vision in general, convolutional neural network architectures continue to be the preferred option.
+Nevertheless, with respect to the UIR problem and computer vision more generally, convolutional neural network architectures remain the preferred option.
 Preliminary investigations into the transformer architecture within computer vision initially endeavored to integrate hybrid CNN-self-attention architectures, while alternative approaches contemplated the complete removal of convolutions.
 Nonetheless, these models either exhibited poor scalability or failed to demonstrate efficacy comparable to that of CNNs.

 In~\cite{PromptIR}, the authors introduce PromptIR, a Transformer-based U-Net architecture designed for image restoration.
-The model demonstrates encouraging outcomes in addressing various degradation types without the necessity for distinct models for each instance.
-It utilizes prompt modules to dynamically adjust to different degradations and attain favorable results in denoising, deraining, and dehazing tasks.
-In this study, the model used in the PromptIR paper is employed as the denoiser network during the denoising process.
+The model demonstrates encouraging results in addressing various forms of degradation without requiring distinct models for each case.
+It uses prompt modules to adapt to varying levels of degradation and achieve favorable results on denoising, deraining, and dehazing tasks.
+In this study, the model from the PromptIR paper is used as the denoiser network.

-For the denoising process during training, given a clear image (Ground Truth), $\boldsymbol{y}$, a degraded version of the image, $\widetilde{\boldsymbol{y}}$, is generated following the forward noising process described in the previous section.
+\textbf{Objective Function:} For the denoising process during training, given a clear image (Ground Truth), $\boldsymbol{y}$, a degraded version of the image, $\widetilde{\boldsymbol{y}}$, is generated following the forward noising process described in the previous section.
 Then, a transformer-based U-Net model, $f_\theta$, is trained on the loss function: